NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

   -OutFile "C:\SOC\integrity-check\eicar.txt"
 ```

-### Lab note

-The Windows VM experienced an HTTPS certificate trust issue when using `Invoke-WebRequest`.
-The final test therefore used the official EICAR test content placed locally in the monitored directory.
-This produced the same standard EICAR file used for antivirus validation.

-The test file was never executed.
-Creating it in the monitored directory was enough to trigger FIM and antivirus inspection.
+The test file was not executed.
+Placing it in the monitored directory was enough to trigger FIM and antivirus inspection.

 ![EICAR file in monitored directory](screenshots/placeholder-eicar-file-in-directory.png)